From Stanley Mikles, science teacher, Hill City Secondary School in northern Minnesota)

 - Teach them how to observe with "soft eyes," looking not just in a specific spot but focusing on everything simultaneously.
 It helps them to see movement and the bigger picture.

 - For an initial trip outdoors in the fall, position them along a trail so they can't see each other and have them sit and observe with all their senses their surroundings while they are perfectly still.

 - I carry a small backpack with me when I go out—I carry an anemometer (wind meter), thermometer, extra pencils, rulers, first aid pack, clipboard, magnifying lens, water bottle, candy, field guides, binoculars, and anything else I think might be useful.

-- Don't be discouraged if every time you take your kids out things don't go perfectly.
+- Don't be discouraged if you take your kids out every time things don't go perfectly.
 Reflect on the event and make a few notes on how to make it better the next time.
 Then go out again!